ros-navigation/navigation2/sphinx_doc/howtos/configuration/configuring-the-controller.rst

 Progress Checker
 =================

-This is a component of the controller server that ensures the robot is making progress towards the goal.
-If it fails to make progress, the controller fails and triggers recoveries in the behavior tree.
-These parameters are set on the controller_server node as well.
+This is a component of the controller server that verifies that the robot has moved sufficiently.
+If the robot fails to make progress, the controller fails and triggers recoveries in the behavior tree.
+The parameters in this section are set on the controller_server node.

 Parameters
 **********